 Before leaving your full-time job, make sure to save sufficient money.
 It might take some time to start a good earning as a freelancer.
 It will not let you discourage.
 Most people make earnings secondary when they have passion for something they do, but you can’t ignore earning in Freelancing.

-Once you made your mind to choose a Freelancing career, you need to be confident and charge for your services accordingly.
+Once you made up your mind to choose a freelancing career options, you need to be confident and charge for your services accordingly.
 Analyze your competitor’s profiles and decide how much you’re going to charge for the specific service.

 The Pros and Cons of Freelancing